rhomobile/rhomobile-docs/docs/en/edge/guide/rhomobile-install.md

 > FYI: The 32- and 64-bit versions of RhoMobile are functionally equivalent.

 ## Installing Native SDKs (Optional)
-The RhoMobile Suite allows the development of apps that can run on multiple mobile platforms from a single code base.
-In essence, these apps employ a web-like front end that renders on a platform-specific webkit, which passes device calls through to the underlying hardware.

-RhoStudio also permits development of native apps for Android, iOS and Windows Mobile and Windows Phone 8.
-If you plan to target any of these platforms with native apps, you'll need to install the corresponding SDKs for each.
+RhoStudio permits development of native apps for Android, iOS and Windows Mobile and Windows Phone 8 on the local development host or in the cloud using [Rhohub.com](https://rms.rhomobile.com/).
+If you plan to build native apps locally, you'll need to install the corresponding SDKs for each.
 For detailed instructions, please visit RhoMobile's [native SDK setup documentation page](http://docs.rhomobile.com/en/edge/guide/nativesdksetup).

-If you plan to build native apps that target devices running Android, iOS or Windows Mobile,

 ## TROUBLESHOOTING